 - The auditor has a duty to employ such skill with reasonable care and diligence

-- The auditor undertakes good faith and integrity but is not infallible
+- The auditor undertakes his task(s) with good faith and integrity but is not infallible

-- The auditor may be liable for negligence, bad faith, or dishonesty, but not for pure errors in judgment
+- The auditor may be liable for negligence, bad faith, or dishonesty, but not for mere errors in judgment

 Sources of Legal Liability for an Auditor

-Let us consider the possible entities that may sue an auditor and the possible reason for a lawsuit.
+Let us consider the possible entities that may sue an auditor and the possible reasons for a lawsuit.